No Mesh Inguinal Hernia Surgery Fort Myers, Naples, Cape Coral,FL

 NO MESH REQUIRED FOR THIS REPAIR.

-72 YM who flew down from NH with extremely large bilateral inguinal hernias for over 25 years and wished to have them repaired with No Mesh, Desarda Technique.
+72 YM who flew down from New Hampshire with extremely large bilateral inguinal hernias for over 25 years and wished to have them repaired with No Mesh, Desarda Technique.
 Performed by Dr. Robert Tomas.

 A 64 YM came down from northern Florida with this large hernia that had an obvious large section of his intestine in his scrotum.
 He did not want mesh at all, so he came to the Desarda Hernia Center, USA® .
 The surgery was performed under general anesthesia in order to reduce a large section of the small intestine and right colon back into the peritoneal (belly) cavity.
 It was performed by Robert Tomas, D.O, FACOS in Novemeber, 2015 with no mesh.
 Even these large hernias can be repaired with the Desarda technique.